-Congrats, you made it to the end of a long week!
+Congrats, you made it to the end of a long week… indoors.
 How about treating yourself with some self-care to celebrate?
-We know we personally can’t wait to unwind after a hectic workweek ourselves.
+We know we personally can’t wait to unwind after an anxiety-ridden workweek ourselves.
 And instead of shelling out money on partying, shopping or going to the spa to relax and bliss out (not that we can these days anyway #socialdistancing), we figured we’d do ourselves—and our wallets—a solid and try the good ol’ D.I.Y. home care route with a banana conditioner recipe.
 Hey, even your locks deserve a sweet treat here and there!

 Not only are they rich in vitamins and minerals (potassium being one of the most famous), not to mention being one of our favorite post-gym snacks, bananas are also said to help infuse hair with moisture and promote shine.
 A banana conditioner can also act as a chemical-free substitute to your regular deep conditioner, in case you were looking to supplement your routine with more natural alternatives.
-Scroll on and get ready to glam up your Netflix and chill situation, and here’s to Self-Care Saturday and Sunday!
+Scroll on and get ready to glam up your Netflix and chill situation, and here’s to Self-Care Saturday, Sunday, and every day!

 D.I.Y.
 Banana Conditioner Mask for Dry, Damaged Hair